 Target differentiates its content based on social platforms.
 For example, check out its Twitter account.
-The language is relaxed, it engages users, and is generally geared towards a younger, millennial crowd.
+The language is relaxed, engages users, and is generally geared toward a younger millennial crowd.
 This is because most of Twitter's users are younger.

-Alternatively, check out this Facebook post, a partnership with Jessica Alba, an actress who is focused on her family.
+Alternatively, check out this Facebook post, a partnership with Jessica Alba, an actress focused on her family.

-This move was probably done because Target's target audience for Facebook campaigns are directed towards families, while the focus is on younger people on Twitter.
+This move was probably made because Target's target audience for Facebook campaigns is families, while its Twitter focuses on younger people.
 Target, as a global brand, has different target audiences.

-For campaigns, they might focus on a specific audience over another, or for social media channels in general.
+For campaigns, they might focus on a specific audience over another or social media channels in general.
 Target found their target audiences and how they're represented differently and used that to their marketing advantage.

 2. Lightlife Foods